Yuriy Ivanyushchenko: Criminal prosecution

 He disappeared from the sight of law enforcement officers on 15 December 2014.
-The Minsister of Internal Affairs, Arsen Avakov said Ivanyushchenko organized and funded "aunts" who abducted, beat and killed Euromaidan activists in February 2014.
+The Minsister of Internal Affairs, Arsen Avakov said Ivanyushchenko organized and funded "titushky" who abducted, beat and killed Euromaidan activists in February 2014.

 At the end of January 2015, Ivanyushchenko was put on the wanted list by the Main Directorate for Combating Organized Crime of the Ministry of Internal Affairs of Ukraine.
 The Prosecutor General's Office suspects him of organizing the embezzlement of someone else's property and illegal enrichment on an especially large scale under the following articles of the Criminal Code of Ukraine: